Analysis

 Purpose

-The main purpose of the Regulatory Focus Scale is to assess the regulatory focus strategy that an individual employs.
+The primary purpose of the RFQ is to assess the regulatory focus strategy used by an individual when pursuing goals.

 Scoring